 It smells just wonderful, so sexy, romantic, and magical!

-In fact, I’m doing you a great favor because it took me many years to find this technique to hide my fenugreek smell, it works very well and I really suggest you start applying some few drops to your hands, neck and armpits before going out as it distresses the body and gives a wonderful and floral smell.
+It works very well, and I suggest you start applying some few drops to your hands, neck and armpits before going out as it distresses the body and gives a wonderful and floral smell.

 Floral Essential Oils

 Of course, if you cannot get rose water or rose essential oil, then, there are other essential oils which smell amazing and can also hide fenugreek odour instantly.